Duke Williams (musician)

 Duke Williams is an American musician, who fronted the musical group Duke Williams and the Extremes.
+He was also a member of The Chambers Brothers Band.

+Background

+Williams led his group, Duke Williams & The Extremes which in early 1974 was made up of himself on organ and vocals, Bob Hartnagle on guitar, Cotton Kent on piano and vocals, T. J. Tindall on guitar and vocals, Tommy Huff on bass, Charles Collins on drums and Earl Scooter on vocals.
+At some stage, a drummer, Corey Spags aka Corey Spagnolo was a member.

-Their song "Chinese Chicken" was featured on the breakbeat compilation Ultimate Breaks and Beats.
+The Duke Williams and the Extremes' song "Chinese Chicken" was featured on the breakbeat compilation Ultimate Breaks and Beats.
 Richie Sambora played with Williams before forming Bon Jovi.

 The band released two albums on Capricorn Records in the 1970s, including A Monkey in a Silk Suit Is Still a Monkey (1973).

 Williams still plays with various bands in and around the Trenton, New Jersey area.